romankolivashko/Factory/README.md

 # Dr. Sillystringz's Factory

-#### MVC web application to help kepp track of the factory machine repairs.
+#### MVC web application to help keeping track of the factory machine repairs.

 #### By Roman Kolivashko